Welcome to the Milwaukee Woof Pack

 - Have your dog licensed by your municipality

-- Purchase your dog park permit and have the annual tag displayed on your dog or purchase your daily or annual permit at the exercise area and keep the receipt with you during your visit (the annual tag will be mailed to you)
+- Purchase your dog park permit and have the annual tag displayed on your dog or purchase your single-visit or annual permit at the exercise area and keep the receipt with you during your visit (the annual tag will be mailed to you)

 - Read rules and petiquette and follow the rules and suggestions at the exercise area

 An afternoon of tail-waggin’ fun.
 Enjoy live music, food and libations from the Estabrook Beer Garden along with lots of activities for your four-legged friend.